NidaUgurSisik/nidaugursisik.github.io/_posts/2021-02-08-gradient_descent.md

 $$θ=θ−η⋅∇_θJ\left(θ;x^{i:i+n};y^{i:i+n}\right)$$

 This way, it **a)** reduces the variance of the parameter updates, which can lead to more stable convergence; and **b)** can make use of highly optimized matrix optimizations common to state-of-the-art deep learning libraries that make computing the gradient w.r.t. a mini-batch very efficient.
 Common mini-batch sizes range between 50 and 256, but can vary for different applications.
 Mini-batch gradient descent is typically the algorithm of schoice when training a neural network and the term SGD usually is employed also when mini-batches are used.
-Note: In modifications of SGD in the rest of this post, we leave out the parameters x^{i:i+n}^;y^{i:i+n}^ for simplicity.
+Note: In modifications of SGD in the rest of this post, we leave out the parameters x^{i:i+n};y^{i:i+n} for simplicity.

 In code, instead of iterating over examples, we now iterate over mini-batches of size 50;
 ```python